A marketing, growth and AI operating system for Vision 2 Estimating FY26 to FY28

 11. Recommended Next Steps

 The strategy is V2E's.
 What follows is a sequenced set of moves V2E can take in the next 30, 60 and 90 days, regardless of which build path V2E chooses.
+Each action below has the same five-line shape: what ships, why it matters now, how to start, who owns it and what success looks like.

 Next 30 days